SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

      ![Check account](./images/check-booster2.png)

-4. You can check that all necessary roles already assigned for the Administrator users to access **Business Application Studio**, **Launchpad** and **Continous Integration & Delivery service**.
+4. You can check that all necessary roles already assigned for the Administrator users to access **Business Application Studio**, **SAP Build Work Zone, standard editionSAP Build Work Zone, standard edition** and **Continous Integration & Delivery service**.
 Choose **Edit** to add additional roles and user to to this role collection.

      ![Check account](./images/adminRole.png)